 I bet that your downloads folder is packed with everything but the kitchen sink.
 Delete everything from your downloads folder and off your desktop!
 Saving files to your computer’s desktop is the same as keeping a pile of papers on your physical desk.
 Move files off the desktop to a folder, or delete them.
 If you haven't organized it into a file, it's got to go.

 Once you have gone through everything that you've been hoarding and removed what you don't want, create a file system that you can use to stay on top of everything moving forward.
 Create folders for certain projects or files that you're likely to use often, you can even use a tagging system to categorize things more.
 Files are easiest to find if your organization system isn’t too complicated.

 I am the biggest fan of an organized inbox.
 It's like the modern day way of having a filing system, right?
 Let's be honest, emails are the absolute bane of most people's existence.
 They are constantly appearing and stopping us from actually getting anything done.
 So, the best way to avoid this overwhelm is to have a system in place where you have 0 emails in your inbox at all times.
 It's not impossible, I promise.

 The easiest and quickest way to organize your emails is to create labels and categories.
 Spend some time creating these based on what comes into your inbox most frequently.
-That way, as soon as one of these emails comes into your account, you can read it or respond as neccessary, and then file it away into it's relevant folder straight away.
+That way, as soon as one of these emails comes into your account, you can read it or respond as necessary, and then file it away into its relevant folder straight away.
 Or, if you don't need to keep it for future reference, delete it!

-If you're not able to reply to emails straight away, or need to look into something before reading them, create sections such as "Needs Actioning" or "To Read", and then file these away so they're not immediately on the forefront of your inbox screen.
+If you're not able to reply to emails straight away or need to look into something before reading them, create sections such as "Needs Actioning" or "To Read", and then file these away so they're not immediately on the forefront of your inbox screen.
 And that way, you can go back to them and action them when you have the allocated time for it.